-- 4.1 The Croydon Local Plan (2018) does NOT provide any guidance on the assessment of local Design Code Assessment. - 4.2 The Revised (Draft) emerging Croydon Local Plan also does NOT provide any guidance on the assessment of local Design Code Assessment. - 4.3 The London Plan Requires at Policy D3 Optimising Site Capacity through the Design Led Approach recognises the need for 'Design Codes' but does NOT give any guidance or methodology how that should be achieved. - 4.4 The National Planning Policy Framework (NPPF) does give guidance by referencing out to documents produced by the Department for Levelling Up, Homes & Communities (DLUHC) vis: National Model Design Code and Guidance.
-Ref: 3
+- 4.1 The Croydon Local Plan (2018) does NOT provide any guidance on the assessment of local Design Code Assessment. - 4.2 The Revised (Draft) emerging Croydon Local Plan also does NOT provide any guidance on the assessment of local Design Code Assessment. - 4.3 The London Plan Policies at Policy D3 Optimising Site Capacity through the Design Led Approach, Policy D4 Delivering Good Design and Policy H2 Small Sites, recognise the need for the implementation and assessment by 'Design Codes' but does NOT give any guidance or methodology how that should be achieved. - 4.4 The National Planning Policy Framework (NPPF) does give guidance by referencing out to documents produced by the Department for Levelling Up, Homes & Communities (DLUHC) viz: National Model Design Code and Guidance.3

-Extract from the Nation Model Design Code & Guidance "Built Form" for Area Types "Outer-Suburban," "Suburban" & "Urban" Neighbourhoods.
+Extract from the National Model Design Code & Guidance "Built Form" for Area Types "Outer-Suburban," "Suburban" & "Urban" Neighbourhoods.